jahongir-abduazimov/isocom-crm/README.md

 ```

 The built files will be in the `dist` directory, ready for deployment to any static hosting service.

+## Progressive Web App (PWA)

+This application is configured as a Progressive Web App, allowing users to install it on their devices and use it offline.

+### PWA Features

+- **Installable**: Users can install the app on their desktop or mobile device
+- **Offline Support**: Basic functionality works without internet connection
+- **Auto Updates**: Service worker automatically updates the app in the background
+- **Native-like Experience**: Runs in standalone mode without browser UI

+### Installation

+Users can install the PWA in several ways:

+1. **Browser Prompt**: The app will show an install prompt when conditions are met
+2. **Manual Install**:
+   - **Chrome/Edge**: Click the install icon in the address bar
+   - **Safari**: Use "Add to Home Screen" from the share menu
+   - **Firefox**: Use "Install" from the menu

+### PWA Files

+The following files are generated during build:

+- `sw.js` - Service worker for caching and offline functionality
+- `manifest.webmanifest` - App manifest with metadata
+- `offline.html` - Fallback page shown when offline

+### Development

+The PWA features are automatically enabled in production builds.
+For development, the service worker is registered but caching is minimal.

 ## Expanding the ESLint configuration